tortoise/tortoise-orm/docs/roadmap.rst

 For ``v1.0`` that involves:

 * Timezone support
-* Change to all-parametrized queries for safety
+* Serialization support (read-only for now, using Pydantic)

 Mid-term
 ========